The Big Domino

 I will try to explain why and how.

 Yesterday I was video-chatting with my colleagues Arif, Anar & Vurgun.
-I was trying to explain them a clients’ expectation from us and while doing that I was referring to my notes on the glass board that I have at my home.
+I was trying to explain to them a client's expectation from us and while doing that I was referring to my notes on the glass board that I have at my home.

-Vurgun pointed out that he liked the board that I have installed and it made me re-examine the content of the board.
+Vurgun pointed out that he liked the board that I installed and it made me re-examine the content of the board.
 Sadly I cannot share the full content of the board.
-Nonetheless later I will focus on two key things that are pretty much aligned with the “Big domino”.
-The glass-board contains notes, strategies, philosophies that I live & work by.
+Nonetheless, later I will focus on two key things that are pretty much aligned with the “Big domino”.
+The glass board contains notes, strategies, and philosophies that I live & work by.
 Some notes are permanent and some are temporary.
 Two of those are outlined below.

 1 Reduce friction

-To explain this one I will have go back to basics of Maths & Physics.
-First thing first, the quote of “maths was not invented it was discovered” falls into category of best of all time.
+To explain this one I will have to go back to basics of Maths & Physics.
+First thing first, the quote “maths was not invented it was discovered” falls into the category of best of all time.
 As far as physics is concerned, it is the study of energy and matter in space and time and how they are related to each other.
-Friction falls into category as one of forces in physics & is defined by the formula Ffrict = µ • Fnorm.
-And in human terms, friction means the resistance that one surface or object encounters when moving over another.
+Friction falls into the category as one of the forces in physics & is defined by the formula Ffrict = µ • Fnorm.
+In human terms, friction means the resistance that one surface or object encounters when moving over another.

-So by reducing friction I mean observing the pathway(s) for the foreseeable future & its surface and to decide the most efficient set of tools & practices (system) to take with me.
+So by reducing friction, I mean observing the pathway(s) for the foreseeable future & its surface and deciding the most efficient set of tools & practices (system) to take with me.
 This philosophy can be put in simpler ways as practical or pragmatic.
-However my definition has a bit of more science to it.
-It can be applied to simple decisions from your daily commute from home- to work – to gym and back and even your customers’ journey throughout your company’s website.
-It is basically an action of coming up with a process that just flows & glides along the surface and it does not require your constant nurturing.
+However, my definition has a bit more science to it.
+It can be applied to simple decisions from your daily commute from home- to work – to the gym and back and even your customers’ journey throughout your company’s website.
+It is an action of coming up with a process that just flows & glides along the surface and it does not require your constant nurturing.

 2 Addition by subtraction – reduce wasted effort

-During my 9 years at ATL group I came across challenges, specifically the ones involving the right style of management was the most fruitful & painful at the same time.
+During my 9 years at ATL group, I came across challenges, specifically the ones involving the right style of management that was the most fruitful & painful at the same time.
 I remember that during 2014 we started growing very fast and I had to come up with a more decentralized approach & I created a board of directors.
-I was 25 years old back then and like majority of 25 year olds I was passionate, ambitious & inexperienced.
+I was 25 years old back then and like the majority of 25-year-olds, I was passionate, ambitious & inexperienced.

-The board consisted of 3 relocated expats and 3 locals & all of them were highly professional in their respected fields.
-However shortly after I understood that we need shift again to a different decentralized version.
-I dissolved the board and paved the way for a new.
-Format where the business units would be managed by its CEOs & not by the board.
-To this day since 2016 we are continuing and growing with the same format & It has proven itself a successful strategy.
-Moreover by applying this system I have gained more friends & partners, which has brought our professional relationship to a new level.
+The board consisted of 3 relocated ex-pats and 3 locals & all of whom were highly professional in their respective fields.
+However shortly after I understood that we needed to shift again to a different decentralized version.
+I dissolved the board and paved the way for a new one.
+A format where the business units would be managed by its CEOs & not by the board.
+To this day since 2016, we are continuing and growing with the same format & It has proven itself a successful strategy.
+Moreover, by applying this system I have gained more friends & partners, which has brought our professional relationship to a new level.

 Bottomline